Summer Camp Registration Now Open!

 Volunteer staff of 22 mentors with industry experience

-Regular meetings
+Regular in-person meetings

 Fully stocked workshop: 3D Print Farm, 2 CNCs, 130w c02 laser, 60 watt c02 laser, powder coating equipment, lathe, drill press, and a wide assortment of hand tools